Telia Play

 Outcome

-We shipped a more coherent Telia Play experience and a shared, brand-agnostic component library that powered both Telia Play and C More across devices.
-The result improved cross-device consistency and reduced duplicated design and engineering effort for new features and updates.
+We shipped a unified Telia Play experience and a shared, brand-agnostic component library that powered both Telia Play and C More across devices.
+This improved cross-device consistency and reduced duplicated design and engineering effort for new features and updates.

 Context